pulumi/docs/content/docs/pulumi-cloud/oidc/provider/gcp.md

 It is possible to customize the OIDC token subject claim by setting configuring the `subjectAttributes` setting.
 It expects an array of keys to include in it:

-* `rootEnvironment.name`: the name of the root evironment being evaluated
+* `rootEnvironment.name`: the name of the environment that is opened first.
+This root environment in turn opens other imported environments
-* `currentEnvironment.name`: the name of the current environment being evaluated
+* `currentEnvironment.name`: the full name (including the project) of the environment where the ESC login provider and `subjectAttributes` are defined
 * `pulumi.user.login`: the login identifier of the user opening the environment
 * `pulumi.organization.login`: the login identifier of the organization